domsson/tabs.js/README.md

 # tabs.js

-Defines a `Tabs` class that helps to turn a regular set of anchor links and associated content elements into tabs and tabbed content, where only one content element will be displayed at a time, based on the currently selected tab button. `tabs.js` supports arbitrary number of tab sets.
+Turn a regular set of anchor links and the associated content elements into tabs.
+Supports arbitrary number of tab sets.
+No dependencies.

 ![picture](example.png)

 No actual visual changes will be performed, `tabs.js` just adds/removes CSS classes to the buttons and content elements.
-Making everything look like actual tabs is up to you.
+Making your tabs look like tabs is up to you.
+But don't worry, it ain't hard and you can use the included `tabs.html` as a starting point.

-`tabs.js` focuses on progressive enhancement, meaning that user's who have JavaScript deactivatet, should still be able to use the page fine.

-Clicking a tab button will update the URL's anchor string accordingly.
-This also works for multiple tab sets on a single page, in which case the different anchors will be separated with `:` (colon).
-This enables users to retain the status of selected tabs when bookmarking or sharing the URL.

-The source code is heavily commented.
-When using `tabs.js` in production, you should minify the code before sending it to the user's machines.
-The minified version currently weighs in at about 2.4 KB.
+## Features

+- No dependencies, all vanilla JavaScript
+- Works for mutliple tab sets per page
+- Updates the URL fragments based on the currently active tabs
+- Your page will still work fine for users without JavaScript
+- Very minimal markup requirements (literally just one attribute)
+- Does not set, impose or require any CSS rules
+- Performs only very little markup changes
-# How to use
+- Easy to use, flexible in how to use

-Check `tabs.html` for an example, including some basic CSS.
-Basically, you need a HTML structure similiar to this:
+- Can be configured somewhat
+- Extensively commented source

+## Markup requirements

+- Set the `data-tabs` attribute on your tab button container
+- Either have the buttons be direct children of the container, or set an attribute of your choice for every button, then hand that in via the `btn_attr` option
+- Every button needs to be (or contain) an anchor element with a href that targets a fragment (`#`)

+**Example**

 	<ul data-tabs>
 		<li><a href="#chapter1">Chapter 1</a></li>